laravel/docs/eloquent.md

 The `update` method expects an array of column and value pairs representing the columns that should be updated.

-> {note} When issuing a mass update via Eloquent, the `saved` and `updated` model events will not be fired for the updated models.
+> {note} When issuing a mass update via Eloquent, the `saving`, `saved`, `updating`, and `updated` model events will not be fired for the updated models.
 This is because the models are never actually retrieved when issuing a mass update.

 <a name="mass-assignment"></a>
 ### Mass Assignment